HoGentTIN/infra-labs/assignment/4-kubernetes.md

 In order to make sense of it all, you can add labels to all Kubernetes objects that you create.
 A label is nothing more than a key-value pair, both of which can be chosen freely.
 For example, you could define a key `environment` with possible values `development`, `acceptance` and `production`.
 If you consequently add the `environment` label to all pods that you launch, you can list e.g. all pods that are part of the `development` environment with so-called Selectors.

-You can view labels with the command `kubectl get <item-type> --add-labels`.
+You can view labels with the command `kubectl get <item-type> --show-labels`.
 List the currently running pods with their labels.

 You can search for Kubernetes resources with specific labels using the `--selector` or `-l` option, e.g.: